loudifier/chirplab/ROADMAP.md

             - Need to handle different unit outputs (and how fundamental reference is calculated for distortion metrics)
         - Min/max analyzed harmonic
         - Include noise below fundamental
-    - [ ] Experiment with different ways to assign time-frequency bins to different parts of the signal.
+    - [ ] Experiment with different ways to assign time-frequency bins to different parts of the signal
         - Integrating power of the lobe with the nearest peak and troughs on either side of a fundamental/harmonic frequency bin works, but is relatively slow and succeptible to noise in adjacent bins
         - Generate a chirp of fundamental and each harmonic and multiply its STFT with the response STFT to get harmonic power.
 Apply tracking notch filters for fundamental and each harmonic and take the difference between that STFT and the full STFT for non-harmonic distortion.
         - Option for non-normalized non-harmonic noise, to highlight narrowband noise/ringing that is triggered by the stimulus (see if that provides better separation of vertical bands on spectrogram than non-harmonic noise normalized to the stimulus fundamental)